A Beginner's guide to Understanding Protected Trees

-Trees play a crucial part in the environment by providing shade, fresh air and aesthetic value to our surroundings.
-However they are not all alike and some have extra protection status, which makes it illegal to carry out any work without permission.
-If you’re thinking of having a tree removed, it’s essential to understand the status of protection for the tree in question, and the steps you have to take to ensure compliance with the law.
-In this article, we’ll guide you through the steps to determine if a tree is secured and the steps you need take to be sure you comply with the law.
+Trees play a crucial role in our environment as they provide shade, clean air, and aesthetic value to our surroundings.
+However there are a few trees that aren’t identical and some are granted an additional status of protection, making it illegal to do any work without permission.
+If you’re thinking of having a tree removed it is essential to know the protection status of the tree in question, and what steps you’ll need to follow to be in compliance with the legal requirements.
+The following article we’ll walk you through the process of discovering whether the tree is protected and what you need be doing to make sure you are following the law.

 Statutory protection

-Under statutory protection trees are protected by the law, and they are under the control of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities to protect trees with a significant public value and ensure they are not damaged or destroyed.
+In the context of legal protection trees are protected by law and are subject to Tree Preservation Orders (TPOs).
+TPOs are enacted by local authorities to safeguard trees of significant value to the public and ensure they are not destroyed or damaged.

 Preservation orders

-To determine if a tree is protected, you need to determine if the tree is under an TPO or preservation or protection order.
-This can be accomplished by contacting your authorities in your area and asking them look up their records.
+To determine if trees are protected, you must to determine if the tree is under the protection of a TPO or preservation or protection order.
+It is done by contacting the local authority and asking them to search for records.

 TPO search

-If you want to find a TPO to locate one, contact the Tree or Woodland Official at your local authority, who will inform you whether the tree is protected.
-They will also be able advise you on the next steps you should take if the tree is in a protected area.
+To search for a TPO to locate one, contact an Tree and Woodland Officer of your local authority, who will inform you whether the tree is protected.
+They’ll also be able to guide you about the next steps to do if your tree is in a protected area.

 Preservation order search